Company Accounts And Financial Statements

 Preparation of Company Financial Statements and Accounts

-The Company`s Financial Statements can be maintained in paper form or as an electronic form, however, as we are in computer and mobile age most of the companies maintain their financials in electronic form using various accounting package. volody.com is your partner of choice to assist you in maintaining your accounts and prepare your financial records as per the requirement of Companies Act 2013.
-We are also equipped to prepare Business MIS as per your specific need and can provide you MIS on periodic basis so that you have everything available at any given point in time.
+The Company`s Financial Statements can be maintained in paper form or electronic form, however, as we are in the computer and mobile age most companies maintain their financials in electronic form using various accounting packages. volody.com is your partner of choice to assist you in maintaining your accounts and preparing your financial records as per the requirements of the Companies Act 2013.
+We are also equipped to prepare Business MIS as per your specific need and can provide you MIS periodically so that you have everything available at any given point in time.

-As per provision of The Companies Act, 2013 every company is required to safe-keep all the records of Financial statements including bills, vouchers, purchase orders, invoices etc in proper condition for 8 years.
+As per the provision of The Companies Act, 2013 every company is required to keep all the records of Financial statements including bills, vouchers, purchase orders, invoices, etc in proper condition for 8 years.

 Legal implications for non-compliance

-The Managing Director, the Whole-Time Director, Finance Manager, Chief Financial Officer or any other person of a company nominated by the Board of Directors is responsible for ensuring that the Financial Statements / Accounts and supporting records are maintained and kept in the custody of the Company.
+The Managing Director, the Whole-Time Director, the Finance Manager, the Chief Financial Officer, or any other person of a company nominated by the Board of Directors is responsible for ensuring that the Financial Statements / Accounts and supporting records are maintained and kept in the custody of the Company.

-Please visit volody.com for various packages suitable to you to avail our services to maintain Financial Statements / Accounts for your business.
-We are tech enabled one stop destination for all services of CA, CS and Lawyers.
+Please visit volody.com for various packages suitable to you to avail of our services to maintain Financial Statements / Accounts for your business.
+We are a tech-enabled one-stop destination for all services of CA, CS, and Lawyers.